CartographerLabs/Lights-Camera-Extremism/README.md

     pprint({"USER":user, "TIME":post["TIME"],"POST":written_post})
 ```
+# 🤖 Model
+From experimenting with several models ```unsloth/Mistral-Small-Instruct-2409-bnb-4bit"``` was chosen as being the most rounded solution for both uncensored content and for the structure of sentences and reasoning.

 # 🙏 Contributions
 LCA is an open-source project and welcomes contributions from the community.
 If you would like to contribute to LCA, please follow these guidelines: